-- Lack of visibility due to poor integration of modules across the supply chain activities
+- Lack of visibility due to poor integration of modules across supply chain activities

-- Static modules lead to incorrect supply chain data, resulting in poor planning and risk management
+- Static modules lead to outdated and thus inaccurate supply chain data, resulting in poor planning and risk management

-- No centralized source of reliable supply chain data
+- No centralized source of updated supply chain data

 Extending the ERP system to improve your supply chain management